When to use rate limiting

 No infrastructure to manage

 No Redis clusters, no Upstash accounts, no connection strings.
-Just install
+Install the

 Globally distributed